Bali at a Glance

-Living in Bali: Culture and Art
+Bali: Culture and Art

 When Bali became Indonesia’s tourist hotspot in the 1970s, the Balinese were afraid that the large amounts of travelers arriving daily on its shores would spoil the island’s traditional culture.
 The Balinese government took preventative measures to avoid this – simply by making Balinese culture the main point of attraction for foreigners coming to or living in Bali.

-Due to the mix of Bali’s different cultural traditions, expats living in Bali will experience quite a few vibrant and vivacious street festivals.
+Due to the mix of Bali’s different cultural traditions, expats in Bali will experience quite a few vibrant and vivacious street festivals.
 The Balinese are still an extremely close-knit society and highly value their culture, of which festivals are one of the main ingredients.

-Listing all festivals that take place regularly as part of life in Bali would require more space than this article allows for.
+Listing all festivals that take place regularly as part of Balinese life would require more space than this article allows for.
 Mainly, foreigners living in Bali should know that there are three types of calendars used in Bali.
 The saka calendar is a Hindu calendar that follows the cycles of the moon, and the wuku calendar is the Balinese festival calendar.
-Additionally, there is also the Gregorian calendar to schedule daily life in Bali.
+Additionally, there is also the Gregorian calendar used to schedule daily life in Bali.

 The Galungan Ceremony, Bali’s most important festival, is celebrated every 210 days and lasts a total of 10 days.
 The festival celebrates the victory of virtue (dharma) over evil (adharma).
 The highlight of this ceremony is the famous Barong dance, during which dancers move from one temple to the next supplying offerings to the gods.
 Once you are living in Bali, you will see that great importance is also attached to other festivities, especially wedding, birth and burial ceremonies.